metabase/metabase/docs/users-guide/01-what-is-metabase.md

 ## What is Metabase?

 Metabase is an open source business intelligence tool.
-It lets you ask questions about your data, and displays answers in formats that make sense, whether that's a bar graph or a detailed table.
+It lets you ask questions about your data, and displays answers in formats that make sense, whether that's a bar chart or a detailed table.

-Your questions can be saved for later, making it easy to come back to them, or you can group questions into great looking dashboards.
+Your questions can be saved for later, making it easy to come back to them, or you can group questions into great looking [dashboards](./07-dashboards.md).
 Metabase also makes it easy to share questions and dashboards with the rest of your team.

 ## Finding your way around